jacebenson/jace.pro/content/post/2018-02-11-nextcloud.md

 mysql> \q
 ```

-1. Navigate to your ${DOMAIN}
+1. Navigate to your \${DOMAIN}
-1. Set up admin user/password
+2. Set up admin user/password
-1. Data folder should be the mountpoint e.g. /mnt/${MOUNTPOINT}
+3. Data folder should be the mountpoint e.g. /mnt/\${MOUNTPOINT}
-1. Database user: nextcloud
+4. Database user: nextcloud
-1. Database pass: whatever you put in IDENTIFIED BY line
+5. Database pass: whatever you put in IDENTIFIED BY line
-1. Database name: nextcloud
+6. Database name: nextcloud
-1. Database server: localhost
+7. Database server: localhost